-- 2.37 This section outlines a set of broad design principles.
-All development proposals will be expected to adhere to these principles in order to achieve the highest standards of design, accessibility and inclusive design.
-The Equality Act describes a disability as a physical or mental impairment which has a substantial and long-term adverse effect on ones ability to carry out normal day- to- day activities.
-All development proposals will be expected to have consideration to people with disabilities as defined by the Equality Act 2010.
-This includes physical and mental conditions for example, dementia.
-Full definitions of the terms used for the principles can be found in the Glossary. - 2.38 Guidance on more detailed aspects of design relevant to regeneration of the estates is given at the end of this document in Part 4. - 2.39 Design Review must be embedded into the development process for the regeneration of the estates.
-The applicants masterplans and proposals for all phases of development on each estate must be reviewed at least once by the Council's Design Review Panel.
+- 2.13 This policy outlines a set of broad design principles.
+Applications must demonstrate adherence to these principles in order to be in accordance with, in particular, paras.
+57, 58, 61 and 69 of the NPPF, Policy 7.2 of the London Plan and Policy DM D1 of the Merton Sites and Policies Plan.
+As such, all development proposals will be expected to adhere to these principles in order to achieve the highest standards of urban design, accessibility and inclusive design. - 2.14 The Equality Act 2010 describes a disability as a physical or mental impairment which has a substantial and long-term adverse effect on one's ability to carry out normal day-to-day activities.
+All development proposals will be expected to have consideration for people with disabilities as defined by the Equality Act.
+This includes physical and mental conditions - for example, dementia.
+Full definitions of the terms used for the principles can be found in the Glossary.